 Renetta Torres, Board Vice President, retired from Bernalillo County Government after 38 years of service where she held the positions Equal Employment Opportunity/Affirmative Action Officer and Deputy County Manager of Administrative Services.
 She spent the last 17 years of her career as the Bernalillo County Human Resources Director.
 She is active in her community with issues of social justice.
 Renetta served on the Dr. Martin Luther King, Jr. Multicultural Council for 18 years as well as the Dr. Martin Luther King, Jr. Memorial Committee.
 She is a founding member of the Hispanic Women’s Council.
 Renetta is honored to be part of the very important work being done in the area of mental health awareness and to contribute to the eradication of the stigma associated with mental illness.

-Bella White, Board Treasurer, has held a number of accounting roles from Controller to CEO for the past 35 years in both the private and public sector.
+Bella White, Board Member, has held a number of accounting roles from Controller to CEO for the past 35 years in both the private and public sector.
 Her latest focus has been supporting Breaking the Silence NM to improve outreach and long term business planning through her contributions as Board Treasurer.
 As a mother of four and grandmother of five, her passion is helping children and parents in dealing with today’s complex world and pressures.
 She currently serves the community as a facilitator, trainer, panelist and serves on a number of committees focused on mental health and homelessness

 Rebekah Floryance, Board Member, is an Assistant Principal with the Albuquerque Public Schools.
 She has worked for APS for over 20 years and is currently at the Career Enrichment Center and Early College Academy High School.
 Rebekah is passionate about the future of our youth and community education.
 She believes in supporting student’s wellbeing through our city networks and organizations.
 Raised in Albuquerque, New Mexico, Rebekah serves as a community builder, connecting youth with local resources to support the whole child and bring mental health awareness into schools and communities.